Data on screen printed 01/20/2021. Latest tourney in DB is as of 01/10/2021.

 NRC match database.
 We have no way of capturing these results.

-Much was made of Kane's 71'st victory, which put him over top of Swain for career wins.
-However, Swain is missing a number of
+Much was made of Kane's 71'st victory when it happened, which put him over top of Swain for career wins.
+We now know that Swain has at

-more ... but it may be moot because Kane now has more than 100 career wins, well above where Hogan/Swain may have ever achieved.
+This of course is now moot because Kane has 120+ career wins, well above where Hogan/Swain may have ever achieved.

 One of Beltran's wins occurred during the 2002-3 season in an event in McLean, VA that awarded all qualifiers equal rankings